 [This post may contain compensated links.
 Please see my disclosure policy for more information.]

-Things to do in Munich
+What to do in Munich

 Marienplatz is also home to some of the famous Munich Christmas Markets which are held every December.
 Shoppers can make their Christmas gift purchases whilst enjoying the traditional German Christmas fare of mulled wine, gingerbread and roasted chestnuts.

-More great views can be found from the Isartor, one of Munich’s preserved medieval buildings, and the only one of the three city gates to have retained most of its original aspect.
+More great views can be found from the Isartor, (Address: Tal 43, 80331 Munich) one of Munich’s preserved medieval buildings, and the only one of the three city gates to have retained most of its original aspect.

 The three are joined by a ring road, inside which is the bustling city’s heart.

-On a sunny day, grab some fresh food from the Viktualenmarkt for a picnic at the beautiful English Garden, Munich’s largest parkland.
+On a sunny day, grab some fresh food from the Viktualenmarkt (Address: Viktualienmarkt, 80331 Munich) for a picnic at the beautiful English Garden, Munich’s largest parkland.